 However, to gain access to this, you do have to pay a monthly subscription fee which will vary depending on which app your treadmill links to.

-The treadmills on our list that require subscriptions are the Bowflex Treadmill 56, with its JRNY app available for just shy of £15 per month, the Peloton Tread’s Peloton All-Access Membership, which costs £39 per month, the NordicTrack Commercial X32i, which links to the iFit app available from £24.99 per month, and the Echelon Stride Auto-Fold Connected Treadmill’s £39.99 per month Echelon Fit app.
+The treadmills on our list that require subscriptions are the Bowflex Treadmill 56, with its JRNY app available for just shy of £15 per month, the Peloton Tread’s Peloton All-Access Membership, which costs £39 per month, or £12.99 per month for new app members, the NordicTrack Commercial X32i, which links to the iFit app available from £24.99 per month, and the Echelon Stride Auto-Fold Connected Treadmill’s £39.99 per month Echelon Fit app.

 Runner’s World Expert Tested